-Other income and deductions, which primarily consists of interest income and/or expense from short-term investments and regulatory balancing accounts, was \$47 million, \$1 million and (\$1) million for the years ended December 31, 2000, 1999 and 1998, respectively.
-The increase in 2000 is due to higher interest earned on loans to Sempra Energy, lower quasi-reorganization expenses, and a gain recognized on the sale of SoCalGas' investment in Plug Power.
+Other income and deductions, which primarily consists of interest income and/or expense from short-term investments and regulatory balancing accounts, increased to income of \$15 million in 2000 compared to an expense of \$7 million in 1999.
+The increase is primarily due to higher interest earned on a loan to Sempra Energy, and a gain recognized on the sale of its investment in Plug Power.
+Other income was \$1 million in 1998.
+The decrease from 1998 to 1999 is primarily due to an increase in interest expense on regulatory balancing accounts, partially offset by an increase in interest income on short-term investments.